MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/What-s-New-in-Windows-Server-2016-Technical-Preview-5.md

 ms.author: jaimeo
 manager: dongill
 ---
-# What's New in Windows Server 2016 Technical Preview 5
+# What's New in Windows Server 2016
->Applies To: Windows Server Technical Preview
+>Applies To: Windows Server 2016

-The content in this section describes what's new and changed in Windows Server&reg; 2016 Technical Preview.
+The content in this section describes what's new and changed in Windows Server&reg; 2016.
 The new features and changes listed here are the ones most likely to have the greatest impact as you work with this release.
 There are several new additions in each of these areas: [Compute](What-s-New-in-Windows-Server-2016-Technical-Preview-5.md#BKMK_Compute), [Identity](What-s-New-in-Windows-Server-2016-Technical-Preview-5.md#BKMK_Identity), [Management and Automation](What-s-New-in-Windows-Server-2016-Technical-Preview-5.md#BKMK_ManagAuto), [Networking](What-s-New-in-Windows-Server-2016-Technical-Preview-5.md#BKMK_Networking), [Security](What-s-New-in-Windows-Server-2016-Technical-Preview-5.md#BKMK_Security), and [Storage](What-s-New-in-Windows-Server-2016-Technical-Preview-5.md#BKMK_Storage).

-> [!IMPORTANT]
-> This preview release should not be used in production environments.

 ## <a name="BKMK_Compute"></a>Compute
 The Compute area includes virtualization products and features for the IT professional to design, deploy, and maintain Windows Server.

 ### General
-**New for Technical Preview 5**: Physical and virtual machines benefit from greater time accuracy due to improvements in the Win32 Time and Hyper-V Time Synchronization Services.
+Physical and virtual machines benefit from greater time accuracy due to improvements in the Win32 Time and Hyper-V Time Synchronization Services.
 Windows Server can now host services that are compliant with upcoming regulations which require a 1ms accuracy with regards to UTC.

 ### Hyper-V
 -   [What's new in Hyper-V on Windows Server 2016 Technical Preview](../compute/hyper-v/What-s-new-in-Hyper-V-on-Windows.md).
 This topic explains the new and changed functionality of the Hyper-V role in Windows Server 2016 Technical Preview, Client Hyper-V running on Windows 10, and Microsoft Hyper-V Server Technical Preview.

--   [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers/containers_welcome):  **new for Technical Preview 5**, Windows Server 2016 Technical Preview container support adds performance improvements, simplified network management, and support for Windows containers on Windows 10.
+-   [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers/containers_welcome):  Windows Server 2016 container support adds performance improvements, simplified network management, and support for Windows containers on Windows 10.
 For some additional information on containers, see [Containers: Docker, Windows and Trends](http://azure.microsoft.com/blog/2015/08/17/containers-docker-windows-and-trends/).

 ### Nano Server
-What's New in [Nano Server](https://technet.microsoft.com/library/mt126167.aspx). **Starting in Technical Preview 5**, Nano Server now has an updated module for building Nano Server images, including more separation of physical host and guest virtual machine functionality as well as support for different Windows Server editions.
+What's New in [Nano Server](https://technet.microsoft.com/library/mt126167.aspx).
+Nano Server now has an updated module for building Nano Server images, including more separation of physical host and guest virtual machine functionality as well as support for different Windows Server editions.
 There are also improvements to the Recovery Console, including separation of inbound and outbound firewall rules as well as the ability to repair configuration of WinRM.

 ### Remote Desktop Services
 [Use Azure SQL DB for your Remote Desktop Connection Broker high availability environment](../compute/remote-desktop-services/Use-an-Azure-SQL-database-to-enable-high-availability-for-your-Connection-Broker.md).
-With the release of **Technical Preview 5**, deploying a highly available RDS deployment lets you leverage Azure SQL Database for your RD Connection Brokers in high availability mode.
+Deploying a highly available RDS deployment lets you leverage Azure SQL Database for your RD Connection Brokers in high availability mode.

 ## <a name="BKMK_Identity"></a>Identity and Access
 New features in Identity improve the ability for organizations to secure Active Directory environments and help them migrate to cloud-only deployments and hybrid deployments, where some applications and services are hosted in the cloud and others are hosted on premises.